-Being someone who doesn’t eat dairy or meat on the daily means, I have a bit of a sensitivity to it.
-I love that Onesto makes Italian that won’t make me feel like I just ate a gallon of creamy dairy or ingredients that make me feel like I had a food baby.
+Being someone who doesn’t eat dairy or meat daily, I have a bit of a sensitivity to it.
+So I love that Onesto makes Italian that won’t make me feel like I just ate a gallon of creamy dairy or ingredients that make me feel like I had a food baby.

-They have three different menus to choose from including cafe, lunch, and dinner.
+They have three different menus, including cafe, lunch, and dinner.

-You can also order to-go lunch from the cafe window that includes salads, sandwiches, pasta, pieces of bread, and extra sauces.
+You can also order to-go lunch from the cafe window, including salads, sandwiches, pasta, pieces of bread, and extra sauces.

-The lunch menu is an excellent choice for those who may want to try something from their dinner menu but want to save a few bucks and a few calories for the day by trying it in their lunch size!
-If you love it, go back for dinner and get a large portion next time.
+The lunch menu is an excellent choice for those who may want to try something from their dinner menu but want to save a few bucks and a few calories for the day.
+Then, if you love it, go back for dinner and get a large portion next time.

-Their dine in lunch menu is going to have a bit more options than the to-go one so that is something you will want ot keep in mind when choosing to do their lunch dine in or to-go.
+Their dine-in lunch menu will have a bit more options than the to-go one, so that is something you will want to keep in mind when choosing to make their lunch dine-in or to-go.

 Onesto offers a menu with the perfect amount of items.
-Often, when I step into an Italian restaurant, there are so many options, it can be an eye sensory overload.
-This usually leaves me feeling overwhelmed, and then I typically just feel like ordering my go-to menu items because I can’t even begin to dive into what each dish contains after taking the ten minutes just to read the titles.
+So often, when I step into an Italian restaurant, there are so many options, it can be an eye sensory overload.
+This usually leaves me feeling overwhelmed.
+I typically feel like ordering my go-to menu items because I can’t even begin to dive into what each dish contains after taking the ten minutes to read the titles.

-I LOVE that the dinner menu also allows you to add the option of the extra protein, including their caramelized cauliflower.
-This makes it so every dish is customizable to your wants, needs, and dietary preferences.
-If only more places woke up and would decide to do this then eating out would be so much easier for those who watch what they put into their bodies.
+I LOVE that the dinner menu also allows you to add the extra protein option, including their caramelized cauliflower.
+This makes every dish customizable to your wants, needs, and dietary preferences.
+If only more places woke up and decided to do this, then eating out would be easier for those who watch what they put into their bodies.

-The dinner menu is going to be where you have the most choices when compared to the other menus and the portions match the bigger price tag.
+The dinner menu will be where you have the most choices compared to the other menus, and the portions match the more significant price tag.

 This is my first restaurant review in a while, and it’s an odd thing when you sit back and think about it.
 Not only do you consider service as it used to be, but you now consider service as it coexists with COVID and all things pandemic related.
 Talk about a tough job to have at a tough time.

-Hats off to our waitress, who was running around and still killing it all while wearing a mask.
-Political views aside, wearing a mask makes being a server a bit more complicated, and I would have a tough time talking, walking, and running around trying to give the best customer experience possible while wearing one of them.
+Hats off to our waitress, who was running around and still killing it while wearing a mask.
+Political views aside, wearing a mask makes being a server more complicated.
+I would have a tough time talking, walking, and running around trying to give the best customer experience possible while wearing one of them.
 It is a whole new ball game, and I surely wouldn’t want that job or responsibility, but our waitress nailed it!

-She made us feel comfortable the whole time and talked loud enough through the mask that we didn’t have to ask her to repeat anything.
+She made us feel comfortable and talked loud enough through the mask that we didn’t have to ask her to repeat anything.

-I felt like all proper precautions were taken in terms of COVID protocol and while they do require masks around the restaurant you don’t need to wear it while you are seated at the table.
-Just wear it if you are going to the bathroom or running to the bar for a drink.
+I felt like all proper precautions were taken in terms of COVID protocol, and while they do require masks around the restaurant, you don’t need to wear them while seated at the table.
+Instead, just wear it if you are going to the bathroom or running to the bar for a drink.